bradleyjeck/epanet2toolkit/README.md

 uses [Epanet version 2.2 from Open Water Analytics](https://github.com/OpenWaterAnalytics/EPANET/releases/tag/v2.2).

 Although EPANET version 2.2 has substantial functionality beyond 2.1 this version of the R package provides the v2.1 functionality using the v2.2 code base.
+Only the "legacy" style functions of EPANET are supported.

 In addition to this readme page and the package manual, the paper [An R package for EPANET simulations](https://doi.org/10.1016/j.envsoft.2018.05.016)